 As of mid-2015 the people were allowed to choose.
 None of the Bangladeshi citizens of India's chitmahals chose to return to Bangladesh and so will become India citizens.
 Yet nearly 1000 Indian residents of Bangladesh's enclaves chose to become Indian citizens and in the month's that followed that historic day they would re-locate their lives to start a new but unknown chapter.

-This documentary was shot in the last 'official' weeks of the chitmahals in Bangladesh before their complete dispansion and shows the harsh realities of the past yet the uncertainty of their future.
+This documentary was shot in the last 'official' weeks of the chitmahals in Bangladesh before their complete dispansion and shows the harsh realities of the past and the uncertainty of their future.